 In July 2014, the IASB issued the final version of IFRS 9.
 The package of improvements introduced by the final version of the Standard, includes a logical model for classification and measurement, a single, forward-looking "expected loss" impairment model and a substantially-reformed approach to hedge accounting.
-The company will examine the impact of the above to its financial statements.
-The above have been adopted by the European Union with effective date of 01/01/2018.
+The new Standard affects the consolidated/ separate Financial Statements much of current practice.
+The new Standard is expected to improve financial reporting by providing a more robust framework for addressing issues as they arise, increasing comparability across industries and capital markets, providing enhanced disclosures and clarifying accounting for contract costs.
+The new Standard will supersede IAS 11 "Construction Contracts", IAS 18 "Revenue" and several revenue related Interpretations.
+The new Standard affects the consolidated/ separate Financial Statements.

-• IFRS 15 "Revenue from contracts with customers" (effective for annual periods starting on or after 01/01/2018)
+IFRS 15 "Revenue from contracts with customers" (effective for annual periods starting on or after 01/01/2018)